How to Use a Tailscale VPN for Remote Work and Travel

 The official documentation for Raspberry Pi computers and microcontrollers

-Insert the microSD card into your laptop using whatever adapter necessary.
+Insert the microSD card into your personal laptop using whatever adapter necessary.
 Install the official Raspberry Pi Imager and go follow the steps to flash the OS to your microSD.
 Don't forget these things:

 1. Choose Raspberry Pi OS (aka "Raspbian") and select the 64-bit version!
 (64-bit OS will give you ~44% faster throughput than 32-bit OS)